Employment Law in California

 Sexual Harassment

-If a coworker, employer, or client sexually harasses someone in the workplace; the employee has a set of rights to protect them from further harassment.
+Employees have rights that protect them if a coworker, employer, or client sexually harasses someone in the workplace.
 Laws also offer protection from retaliation, such as getting fired for reporting a manager.
 If you or someone you know is being sexually harassed in the workplace, report it to your HR department.

 Work With an Experienced California Employment Lawyer